hljames/cancer-diagnosis/Milestone_2.md

 *
 {: toc}

 ## Project Statement and EDA

+## 2. Problem Statement

-<hr style="height:2pt">We have decided to exploit state-of-the-art models like ResNet and VGG through transfer learning to perform classification, as past research has demonstrated that these deep CNNs perform substantially better than hand-trained, shallower networks at classification of images from the DDSM dataset [3].
+We have decided to exploit state-of-the-art models like ResNet and VGG through transfer learning to perform classification, as past research has demonstrated that these deep CNNs perform substantially better than hand-trained, shallower networks at classification of images from the DDSM dataset [3].

 Once we have classified images, we plan to compare several possible techniques -- e.g. t-SNE, Shapley values, LICE, adversarial attack-like changes to the input -- to identify how the model classifies positive cases, especially where the model's result differs from the ground truth.
 We also plan to compare several approaches to help determine the amount of confidence that one can have in the classification (e.g. using a "trust score" similar to [4]), and to consider the degree to which such confidence scores help explain incorrect classifications as well as what factors make the model less certain of its classification.